A triumphant reworking of a fantastic franchise

-I am much pleased with how amazing God of War turned out.
+I am pleased with how amazing God of War turned out.
 If you are looking for an experience that you won’t forget, it is God of War for the Playstation 4.

 God of War (GOW for short) has taken a different approach for the franchise.
 Still the same but new.
 For years, GOW has been set surrounding the Greek pantheon (Zeus, Hades, Ares, etc.).

 Now, after having mercilessly killed every Greek god, Kratos tries to live a new life in another universe.

 The game begins with Kratos carrying the ashes of his dead wife with his son, Atreus.
 Their journey, as per his late spouse’s last wish, was for them to spread her ashes on the highest mountain of the Nine Realms.

 Their journey to reach the highest peak comes with its twists and turns.
 The story is well written, the voice acting well-spoken, and the dialogue is top-notch.
 Every moment has a grand narrative and keeps the audience attentive.